openlink/virtuoso-opensource/README.GIT.md

-OpenLink Software will continue to use sourceforge.net for the source tarball releases and certain binary releases, and for completenes will also provides read-only Git Archive access.
+OpenLink Software will continue to use sourceforge.net for the source tarball releases and certain binary releases, and for completeness will also provide read-only Git Archive access.

-For more information read:
+For more information, read:

    https://sourceforge.net/scm/?type=git&group_id=161622